 A FBOs also has a 'right to reply'.
 This enables the FBO to give an explanation of subsequent actions that have been taken to rectify non-compliances, or mitigation for the circumstances at the time of the inspection that may have led to a low food hygiene rating.
 The 'right to reply' is not to complain about or criticise an inspecting officer.
 A 'right to reply' must be submitted using a 'right to reply' form issued by the Food Standards Agency.
 Details can be found in the FSA 'Brand Standard' Section 7.

-Requesting a re-inspection
+Requesting a Re-score visit

 An establishment with a rating of '5' does not need a re-inspection as this is the highest rating possible.